SombrAbsol/acfdump/README.md

 ## Description
 ACF files are used in *Pokémon Ranger: Guardian Signs* data.
 This tool allows you to extract and decompress the files they contain.

 The original program was developed by Barubary.
-To ensure that it is not lost and can continue to be maintained and forked, [I decompiled it](https://github.com/SombrAbsol/acfdump/tree/decompilation), corrected build errors, and made some minor improvements.
+To ensure that it is not lost and can continue to be maintained and forked, [I decompiled it](/tree/decompilation), corrected build errors, and made some minor improvements.

+For more information about the ACF format, see [the documentation](/tree/main/doc/acf.md).

 ## Building
 1. [Install Java](https://notes.highlysuspect.agency/blog/managing_java/)